Which Tomato Will You Choose For Your Garden?

-There are so many varieties of tomatoes to choose from, Peaceful Valley has over 40!
+There are so many varieties of tomatoes to choose from, Peaceful Valley has over 50 types of tomato seeds for sale!
 But how does one decide?

 Well there are many things to consider such as where you live.
 If you live in a region with very short growing periods, consider growing varieties with shorter days to maturity.
-The Siletz, Siberia or Stupice are varieties with shorter days to maturity–as short as 40 days.
+The Siberia or Stupice are varieties with shorter days to maturity (as short as 40 days).

 If you have limited areas to grow your tomato plant or if you want one to put in a pot, a determinate variety is a tomato that you may want to select.
-Consider starting a Burbank or Siletz, both are determinate varieties, or the Tiny Tim, a dwarf cherry tomato.
+Consider starting a Burbank or Siletz, both are determinate varieties, or the Sweetie, a dwarf cherry tomato.

 But really, the big question is, how do they taste?
-So the Peaceful Valley Tomato Project was born last winter.
-The nursery staff took on the project - start from seed and grow to maturity, every Peaceful Valley variety of tomato available in 2014!
+So the Peaceful Valley Tomato Project was born The nursery staff took on the project - start from seed and grow to maturity, every Peaceful Valley variety of tomato available!

 The project began back in the dreary and cold month of February by germinating the seeds in Quickroot placed in 6-packs.
 The seeds were warmed using a heat mat and tucked in with Agribon 50 to help retain the heat.
 After about one to two weeks the seeds began to germinate and grow.
 After the first set of true leaves were growing, the seedlings were watered once a week with a mixture of PVFS Liquid Fish and Maxicrop, a water-soluble dry kelp extract.